 Find some great things to do on our Christmas Events page.

-Fill your Christmas stockings with unique and eclectic delights from one of several Christmas markets held throughout Northumberland in November and December.
-Along with a selection of handmade, artisan and traditional gifts on sale, they are a great chance to indulge in Christmas nibbles, make festive gifts and enjoy live carolling.
+Along with a selection of handmade, artisan and traditional gifts on sale, you can indulge in Christmas nibbles, make festive gifts and enjoy live carolling.

 If you can resist the lure of the Boxing Day sales, work off the Christmas dinner with a family walk in the beautiful Northumbrian outdoors.